-People with straight teeth are happier.
-In a usual scenario, a normal dentition is characterized by the perfect alignment of the lower primary or permanent teeth.
-And the ideal alignment of the upper primary or permanent teeth.
+In a typical scenario, healthy dentition is characterized by the perfect alignment of the lower primary or permanent teeth and the ideal alignment of the upper primary or permanent teeth.
+This is also referred to as your “bite.”
+It’s no wonder that people with straight teeth are happier.
+Having a healthy dentition looks nicer and makes chewing and speaking easier.
 Let’s examine what a healthy bite looks like in the lower jaw.

-Imagine looking down at your lower teeth from above, the teeth are not rotated, every tooth touches each other, and there is no interdental space between them.
+Imagine looking down at your lower teeth from above.
+This is called the “dental arch view.”
+The teeth are not rotated, every tooth touches each other, and there is no interdental space (gaps) between them.

 In a normal bite, the upper teeth rest a little outside the lower teeth at the front and back and on both sides of the mouth.
-If the teeth are not aligned properly, then you have a bad bite or malocclusion.
+If the teeth are not aligned properly, you have a bad bite called a malocclusion.

-When you there is not enough space in your jaw for your all of your teeth to fit then we have dental crowding.
-Without enough space your teeth bunch up, overlap and twist, being forced to the front or the back.
+We have dental crowding when there is not enough space in your jaw for all of your teeth to fit.
+Without enough space, your teeth bunch up, overlap and twist, being forced to the front or the back.

 Dental crowding makes it difficult to brush and floss.
-Plaque, tartar, and bacteria begin to build up, increasing the risk of gum disease and tooth decay.
+Plaque, tartar, and bacteria build-up, increasing the risk of gum disease and tooth decay.
 Misaligned teeth can also impact one’s self-confidence.